syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/accordion/EJ2_ASP.NETCORE/getting-started.md

 ## Add Syncfusion ASP.NET Core Tag Helper
 Open `~/Views/_ViewImports.cshtml` file and import the `Syncfusion.EJ2` TagHelper.
-You can bind any data in Accordion items, by simply using the content template property in ASP.NET Accordion.
-Accordion is already provided with the content template support and hence this support can be utilized to load the other HTML elements or as per your requirement.

 {% tabs %}
 {% highlight c# tabtitle="CSHTML" %}